-After clicking on Save, you’ll be redirected to the lecture’s drag-and-drop editor.
-Here you can move the items in any order you want and edit the lecture how you want it to look.
-Once you’re done, click on “Save changes” and exit the editor.
+After clicking “Save,” you’ll be redirected to the lecture’s drag-and-drop editor.
+You can move the items in any order and edit the lecture how you want it to look.
+Once done, click “Save changes” and exit the editor.

 A great feature is that you can duplicate a lecture.

-Instead of setting up a whole second lecture, you can duplicate the first one and edit it.
+Instead of setting up a whole second lecture, you can duplicate and edit the first one.

-You can choose to drip the content on this page (editing the settings for each course chapter), or you can do it on the payment page itself.
+You can drip the content on this page (editing the settings for each course chapter), or you can do it on the payment page itself.

 When you connect this course to your sales funnel, you can give your customers two options: